On topological graphs with at most four crossings per edge: Proof of Theorem

 Assume therefore that $e_1$ is an edge of $t_1$.
-Observe next that the wedge of $t_2$ must contain exactly one $0$-quadrilateral.
+We may also assume that the wedge of $t_2$ contains exactly one $0$-quadrilateral.
 Indeed, by Proposition~\ref{prop:e_1-e_2} it must contain at least one $0$-quadrilateral.
 Suppose that the wedge of $t_2$ contains two $0$-quadrilaterals and refer to Figure~\ref{fig:1-in-1-2-in-3_3}.

 Then $e_4$ must be an edge of $t_4$ and $v_0A_1$ must be an edge of $f_0$.
-If $A_2w_1$ is also an edge of $f_0$, then $|f_0| \geq 4$ and $|V(f_0)| \geq 2$, and by Corollary~\ref{cor:step6-2} $f_0$ contributes at least $1/3$ units of charge to $f$ in Step~6.
+If $A_2w_1$ is also an edge of $f_0$, then $|f_0| \geq 4$ and $|V(f_0)| \geq 2$, and by Proposition~\ref{prop:step6} $f_0$ contributes at least $1/3$ units of charge to $f$ in Step~6.
 Therefore, we may assume that the (open) segment $A_2w_1$ contains a crossing point.
-It follows that $v_2B_2$ is an edge in $M(G)$ and that $f$ does not contribute charge through $e_3$, since the face that shares this edge with $f$ is incident to $B_2$ and its size is at least four.
+It follows that $v_2B_2$ is an edge in $M(G)$ and that $f$ does not contribute charge through $e_3$, since the face that shares this edge with $f$ is incident to $B_2$ and its size is at least four (it is also incident to $v_2$, $v_3$ and $x'_4$).
 Thus, $f$ must contribute charge through $e_0$.
-However, the face that shares $e_0$ with $f$ is also of size at least four and is incident to an original vertex ($A_1$), and therefore $f$ does not contribute charge through $e_3$ either which implies that $ch_5(f) \geq 0$.
+However, the face that shares $e_0$ with $f$ is also of size at least four and is incident to an original vertex ($A_1$), and therefore $f$ does not contribute charge through $e_0$ either which implies that $ch_5(f) \geq 0$.

 We may assume therefore that the wedge of $t_2$ contains exactly one $0$-quadrilateral.
 Consider now the case that $e_4$ is not an edge of $t_4$, and refer to Figure~\ref{fig:1-in-1-2-in-3_4}.
-Notice that $|f_1| \geq 5$ and $|V(f_1)| \geq 1$. $f_1$ contributes at most $1/6$ units of charge through each of its two edges that are incident to $x_2$ and through each of its two edges that are incident to $B_0$.
-Note also that $f_1$ is not a vertex-neighbor of a $0$-pentagon at $B_0$, $x_2$, and at the vertex that precedes $x_2$ in a clockwise order of the vertices of $f_1$.
-Therefore, $f_1$ contributes in Step~6 at least $\frac{|f_1|+1-4-1/3-1/3-4/6-(|f_1|-5)/3}{|f_1|-3} \geq 1/3$ units of charge to every face in $B(f_1)$, including $f$.
+It follows that $B_0 \in V(f_1)$ and therefore by Proposition~\ref{prop:2/3} $f_1$ sends at least $2/3$ units of charge to $f$ in Step~6.

 It remains to consider the case that $e_4$ is an edge of $t_4$.
 If $ch_5(f)<0$ then $f$ must have contributed charge through $e_3$ or $e_0$ in Step~5.
 Suppose that $f$ sends $1/6$ units of charge through $e_3$ in Step~5, and refer to Figure~\ref{fig:1-in-1-2-in-3_5}.